ekg/glia/README.md

     - Copy it to /usr/local/include/json/json.h  or another path you recognize.
     - TODO: Considering switch to a better maintained package (like rapidjson) in the future.

+Now that your dependencies are installed, you simply have to compile using: `make`

 TODO:
 -----